natashascribes/developer.gov.sg/collections/_singapore-government-tech-stack/communications/cloud-file-transfer.md

 Compliance is hard.
 Staying compliant is harder.
 CFT complies to IM8's AIAS policy and will ensure compliance with future policy updates.

+##### Secure File Transfers

+Enhance the level of security with user-defined file transfer policies and customizable workflows.

 ### Key Features

 ##### Keep tabs on your files